polkadot-js/docs/docs/kusama/extrinsics.md

   * `max_members` - Set [`MaxPoolMembers`].

   * `max_members_per_pool` - Set [`MaxPoolMembersPerPool`].

+  * `global_max_commission` - Set [`GlobalMaxCommission`].

 ### setMetadata(pool_id: `u32`, metadata: `Bytes`)
 - **interface**: `api.tx.nominationPools.setMetadata`
 - **summary**:    Set a new metadata for the pool.

    The dispatch origin of this call must be signed by the bouncer, or the root role of the  pool.

 ### setState(pool_id: `u32`, state: `PalletNominationPoolsPoolState`)
 - **interface**: `api.tx.nominationPools.setState`